Cold War: Khrushchev, Eisenhower, and de-Stalinization

 On 18 November 1956, while addressing Western dignitaries at a reception in Moscow's Polish embassy, Khrushchev infamously declared, "Whether you like it or not, history is on our side.
 We will bury you", shocking everyone present.
-He would later claim he had not been referring to nuclear war, but the "historically fated victory of communism over capitalism."
+He would later clarify he had not been referring to nuclear war, but the "historically fated victory of communism over capitalism."

 Eisenhower's secretary of state, John Foster Dulles, initiated a "New Look" for the containment strategy, calling for a greater reliance on nuclear weapons against US enemies in wartime.
 Dulles also enunciated the doctrine of "massive retaliation", threatening a severe US response to any Soviet aggression.
 Possessing nuclear superiority, for example, allowed Eisenhower to face down Soviet threats to intervene in the Middle East during the 1956 Suez Crisis.
 The declassified US plans for retaliatory nuclear strikes in the late 1950s included the "systematic destruction" of 1,200 major urban centers in the Soviet Bloc and China, including Moscow, East Berlin and Beijing.

 In spite of these events, there were substantial hopes for détente when an upswing in diplomacy took place in 1959, including a two-week visit by Khrushchev to the US, and plans for a two-power summit for May 1960.
 The latter was disturbed by the U-2 spy plane scandal, however, in which Eisenhower was caught lying about the intrusion of American surveillance aircraft into Soviet territory.